-Impala differs from Hive in that Hive uses the MapReduce engine for execution and involves batch processing, while Impala streams intermediate results over the internet instead of writing them to the disk, which greatly reduces the IO overheads of nodes.
+Impala differs from Hive in that Hive uses the MapReduce engine for execution and involves batch processing, while Impala streams intermediate results over the internet instead of writing them to the disk, which greatly reduces the I/O overheads of nodes.

 Impala integrates with Apache Hive database to share databases and tables between both components.
-The high level of integration with Hive and compatibility with the HiveQL syntax enable you to use either Impala or Hive to create tables, initiate gueries, load data, and do more.
+The high level of integration with Hive and compatibility with the HiveQL syntax enable you to use either Impala or Hive to create tables, initiate queries, load data, and do more.

-- You have signed up for a Tencent Cloud account and created an EMR cluster.
+- Confirm that you have activated Tencent Cloud and created an EMR cluster.
 When creating the EMR cluster, select the Impala component on the software configuration page. - Impala is installed in the /data/Impala directory of the CVM instance for the EMR cluster.